mj-epsilon/jcode/docs/handbook/JCODE_MVP_LEARNING_PLAN_DATASWARM_STYLE.md

 ---

 # STEP 12 - `src/swarm/lifecycle.js`

+**In plain English:** endings and handoffs.
+When a worker finishes, its report is delivered into its parent's conversation; when a mid-tree member dies, its children are re-attached to a living relative instead of being orphaned.

 **What jcode does:** when a member leaves mid-tree its children are **reparented rather than orphaned** - they attach to their live grandparent,